roman-milk/roman-milk.github.io/katies-devious-mind.md

+===

- ****** Katie's Devious Mind Ch.
-05 ****** bysadkins116© Marsha did the same to Jackie and the twins were now identical except for the tats.
+Marsha did the same to Jackie and the twins were now identical except for the tats.
 "OK slaves; are you ready for some fun?
 Let the party begin.
 Both of you get in the car we're late."
 Karen shouted.

  Marsha jumped into the driver's seat while Karen sat in the passenger seat.
 Ten minutes later they were driving down the freeway heading to the outskirts of town.
 After several turns designed to confuse the blinded slaves, Marsha headed back to their house.
 When Jackie felt the car slowing down she started to shake.
 Her body still being vibrated and being shackled and blind was causing her mind to explode with so many emotions; fear, submission, excitement, arousal, and humiliation all rolled into a jumbled mess.
 When the car stopped both slaves moaned afraid of what was in store for them.